Do you have a grumpy kid? Try these two tips to get them back on the right track. No one likes a cranky child.

 We decided it was best to adjust everyone’s bedtime so it would not look like we were just lowering his.
 We moved it to 7:45.
 This was hard to hear for a 6 year old.
 Of course, with his personality, he argued about this for days.

 Stick with it!

 The first week was tough.
 Moving the bed time up meant that we had to accomplish more in less time.
 We ate at 5:30.
 And I would have to sometimes start dinner an hour after they got home from school.
 We had to get homework in, baths, and bedtime stories before 7:45.

 Once we got them to bed and tucked in they would just lay there.
 They could not fall asleep that early.
 We did buy a sound machine and that helped.
 This is the one we have.
-Sometimes they would be in bed over an hour complaining they were not tired.
+Sometimes they would be in bed over an hour complaining they weren’t tired.
 I was getting really frustrated.
 Slowly, they started to fall asleep earlier and earlier.

-I noticed that when they got home from school, they did not complain about their homework as much.
-I noticed that they listened better and were not as argumentative.
+I noticed that when they got home from school, they did not complain about their homework as much, they listened better and weren’t as argumentative.
 My sons personality will never change, but this has helped him so much!
 He is happier.
 I never thought that giving him 45 more minutes of sleep a night would mean such a change in his behavior.